ruch798/Data-Visualization-Portfolio/README.md

 Having started coding at an early age, I can say my interest in this field has only grown with time.
 I gravitate more towards Data Science and Data Analysis.
 Working in the technology sector of various MNCs like Sony and Colgate-Palmolive has helped me gain relevant experience in the industry.

-## What I hope to learn
+## What I hope to learn 👩‍🎓
 Through this course, I aim to:
-- 🎨 brush up on my Data Visualization skills
+- brush up on my Data Visualization skills
-- 🎨 use color theory appropriately
+- use color theory appropriately
-- 🎨 leverage tools like Tableau and Flourish to effectively engage the target audience
+- leverage tools like Tableau and Flourish to effectively engage the target audience
-- 🎨 develop a thoughtful narrative style for the visualizations I create
+- develop a thoughtful narrative style for the visualizations I create

 As businesses today are becoming more inextricably linked with information technology, I strive to utilize my expertise to bridge the gap between technology and business.
-I plan to work as a *Product Manager* in the near future where I can utilize a data-driven approach to strategize effectively!
+I plan to work as a **Product Manager** in the near future where I can utilize a data-driven approach to strategize effectively!

-## Portfolio
+## Portfolio 🎨

 - Assignment 1
 Setting up my online portfolio (this repository and the hosted website!)